tdongsi/SqlTests/octopress/source/_posts/2016-09-03-question-bank.markdown

 1. Write a function that would find the largest palindrome (phone interview).
 1. Write a Binary Search Tree class with isBST() method that will validate if the tree is a BST (onsite).

+Others

+1. In-order traversal?
+In-order traversal without recursion?

+Old notes

+1) Implement a FIFO queue from 2 FILO stacks
+2) Calculate Fibonacci-like sequence: f(n) = f(n-1) + … + f(n-k) where f(i) = 0 if i < 0 and f(0) = 1.
+Your algorithm should avoid shifting lots of number.
+3) Given 2 sorted arrays, how do I get the median of the combined 2 arrays.
+4) Given a sorted array and a number k, find 2 number a, b such that a + b = k.
+Your algorithm should be O(n).
+If the array is unsorted, can you still do in O(n)?
+(This question is asked in Google phone interview and Salesforce onsite interview)
+5) Dynamic programming problems: at least one dynamic programming problem will be asked during on-site interview.
+It's unlikely in a phone interview.
+Given a number n, find a set such that

+	* Sum of all the elements should result into n.
+	* Multiplication of all the elements should be greater than any other similar set (whose elements result n when summed up).

+[edit]Concurrency
+	1. How to write a thread-safe or reentrant function.
+What is the difference between a reentrant function.

+		* Reentrant and thread-safe is actually two separate concepts.
+Object oriented programming
+	* What is OOP?
+What is abstraction, encapsulation, inheritance, polymorphism?
+	*
+		* OOP: a programming paradigm that uses objects to design computer applications.
+Here, objects are special data structures that consist of data fields and methods interacting with those data fields.
+OOP techniques includes the followings: data abstraction, encapsulation, inheritance, polymorphism, messaging.
+		* Data abstraction: means that we interact with data in objects using its abstract interface.
+For example, we access private data of an object using its public methods.
+It is a mechanism to restrict the access to some of data structure's component, usually to separate the implementation details of the data structure.
+		* Encapsulation: in simple definition, the implementation details of a program is separated from its representation.
+It means that we separate "what an object can do" and "how the object do it".
+		* Inheritance: is the ability of a class to expand as a subclass, so that the code can be reused.
+		* Polymorphism: is the ability of a class can be considered as different forms.
+		* Message passing: in OOP, a message is the single means to pass control to an object.
+Alan Kay has argued that message passing is more important than objects in OOP, and that objects themselves are often over-emphasized [2].

 ### Answers

+3) [5]: The basic idea is that if you are given two arrays A and B and know the length of each, you can check whether an element A[i] is the median in constant time.
+Suppose that the median is A[i].
+Since the array is sorted, it is greater than exactly i − 1 values in array A. Then if it is the median, it is also greater than exactly j = ceil(n/2) − (i − 1) elements in B. It requires constant time to check if B[j] <= A[i] <= B[j + 1].
+If A[i] is not the median, then depending on whether A[i] is greater or less than B[j] and B[j + 1], you know that A[i] is either greater than or less than the median.
+Thus you can binary search for A[i] in O(lg n) worst-case time.
+4) Time O(n) and O(n) for sorted and unsorted array.

+	* If the array is sorted, use two pointers at the two ends of the aray.
+	* If the array is not sorted, create a hash table with keys as (k-a[i]).
+Then look up for each a[i] in the table.
+Table insertion and table look-up is O(1).